-All data provided is stored in our files and given to the organiser of the event for which you have booked a ticket, as the case may be.
-We invite you to examine the organiser’s charter to find out about its policy on storing data.
-How long it is kept depends on the processing carried out.
+The period for which the personal data will be stored depends on the processing carried out.
 Your data will be kept by Brussels Expo for five years from your last purchase, except for processing based on our legitimate interest (five years from the last contact with you) and processing justified by the legal obligations we are subject to.
 We do not keep your payment data.

 What are your rights?

 You are in charge of your data and its processing.
 We make every effort to ensure your rights are respected.
 So that you can manage your personal data better, you need to know that you have: